Riib11/Impe/README.md

 ## To Do

+- [ ] finish implementing writing to output file (all at once) - rather than handling logs by IO printing, instead tell writer at `startInterpret`'s level
+- [ ] finish implementing reading from input file
 - [ ] organize imports/exports names

 - [x] better organization for executing and parsing primitive functions and